 I’ve always loved writing.
 This blog is the concrete evidence on how passionate I am with my every entries or write-ups that’s why when my school made us choose on what club to join, I chose journalism.

 What’s funny is that my mindset before circulated about this foolish idea that journalism is all about literary entries (e.g poems, comics, and etc).
-When we first had a meeting (that was July) I’ve never thought there are different sections in journalism and that it is all about issues, never flowery words or literary fictions.
+When we first had a meeting (that was July) I’ve never thought that there are different sections in journalism and that it is all about issues, never flowery words nor literary fictions.

 I was shocked.
 Was too ignorant, yet I grabbed the chance.
 Months passed and September came, time to prepare for the upcoming DSPC Contest.
 Supposed to be a screening within the people who volunteered must happen but due to a few students who participated, we were immediately assigned on where particular section we want to write.